SysKitTeam/docs-monitor/get-to-know-syskit-monitor/administration/powershell-scripts.md

 ---
-title: PowerShell Scripts
-description: >-
-  This article discusses the options for creating PowerShell reports and management tasks through SysKit Monitor.
+description: This article discusses the options for creating PowerShell reports and management tasks through SysKit Monitor.
-author: Andrea Budisa
-date: 23/6/2017
 ---

 # PowerShell Scripts